Assessment of few-hits machine learning classification algorithms for low energy physics in liquid argon detectors: Introduction

 \section{Introduction}

 Liquid argon detectors play a prominent role in neutrino physics and - thanks to experiments like DUNE \cite{DUNE:2020lwj,DUNE:2020txw} and DarkSide \cite{DarkSide-20k:2017zyg,DarkSide:2014llq} - will be one of the technologies of choice for the next generation of accelerator neutrino experiments and direct search of dark matter.
 Such prominence is grounded on scalability.
-DUNE, in particular, has brought the liquid argon TPC technique (LArTPC) to an unprecedented scale after the development of cryostats that do not need to be evacuated to reach the purity needed in TPCs (membrane cryostat) \cite{LBNE:2013lpy,Montanari:2015zwa,DUNE:2020cqd}.
+DUNE, in particular, has brought the liquid argon TPC technique (LArTPC) to an unprecedented scale after the development of cryostats that do not need to be evacuated to reach the required purity in TPCs \cite{Adamowski:2014daa}.
+In turn, this finding allowed the use of commercial membrane cryostats for the DUNE modules \cite{LBNE:2013lpy,Montanari:2015zwa,DUNE:2020cqd}.
 Similarly, DarkSide is commissioning high-throughput facilities for depleted underground argon extraction, purification, and distillation \cite{DarkSide-20k:2021nia,Alexander:2019uvv}.